info340b-sp24/coachfinder/README.md

 obstacles/blocks we may encounter: too many bugs that are difficult to be fixed, some react components may not be easy to be implemented

+Timeline for the final draft:

+Work distribution (individual work):
+Haobo Jiang: filter feature of searchPage, and responsible for the firebase.
+Simon: login and register features.
+Muyun Xiao: profile features (filter mainly).
+Vidhya Narayanan: message and appointment features (chat, etc).

+Obstacles/blocks we may encounter: too many bugs regarding with interacting features, and firebase could not be deployed correctly.